 The two British people had claimed that they worked in cryptocurrency and the music industry.
 They said that they had flown to Bogota to see Bruno Mars.
-Their real jobs were less exciting.
+However, their real jobs were less exciting.

-“These men deviated from their seemingly normal lives as bricklayers and waiters to play high-flying businessmen, using luxury cars, hotels and even a private jet to try and pull off a plot they thought would make them millions,” said Ian Truby from the National Crime Agency.
+“These men deviated from their seemingly normal lives as bricklayers and waiters to play high-flying businessmen, using luxury cars, hotels and even a private jet to try and pull off a plot they thought would make them millions,” said Ian Truby from the National Crime Agency in the UK.

 In addition to the drugs, officers also seized mobile phones — including a self-wiping one — which provided evidence of the conspiracy and also led to the arrest of another suspect outside the UK.

 A woman had booked the return trip for them with Farnborough broker Diamonte Jets.
-She had paid the £138,500 charter fee in cash.
-She requested that a specific company, Central Charter, handle the flight on arrival in Bogota.
+She had paid the £138,500 charter fee in cash and requested that a specific company, Central Charter, handled the flight on arrival in Bogota.